digitalservicebund/terraform-modules/stackit-secrets-manager/README.md

 }

-# [OPTIONAL] Write the Secret Store manifest to a file
+# Write the Secret Store manifest to a file, null_resources will only be executed once, so you can keep them.
 resource "null_resource" "secret_store_manifest" {
   provisioner "local-exec" {
     command = <<-EOT